 So, let’s break this destination down by style:

 For the nature-based traveler, Purcell offers a wide range of outdoor activities to explore.
 Take a camping trip at Chandler Park and enjoy the close proximity of outdoor entertainment – all within walking distance.
 Head uphill to the Brent Bruehl Memorial Golf Course and hit the greens with your buddies.
-Load up the boat and go fishing or break out the water sports at Purcell Lake.
+Load up the boat and go fishing or stop by Benny’s Paddle Sports for some adventurous fun at Purcell Lake.
+Play a round of disc golf with a view of the lake and park.
 Take a refreshing dip in the Purcell Public Pool after playing a couple rounds of tennis at the neighboring courts.
 Or, take a scenic drive over the legendary deck truss James C. Nance Memorial Bridge which crosses over to Lexington.
 Then, hike up Purcell’s Red Hill for a breathtaking view of the South Canadian River and crimson-splashed OU campus in Norman.

 For the trendy tourist:

 Take a break from the synonymous chain malls and gather your girlfriends for a therapeutic boutique shopping trip in downtown Purcell.
-Shop for hip western wear and colorful accessories at Always Unique or go southern vogue at the hoppy Savvy Parke.
+Shop for one-of-a-kind knick knacks at Wanderlust Mercantile or go southern vogue at the hoppy Savvy Parke.
 After treating yourself to some stylish new additions to the wardrobe, pamper that furry friend of yours at Pawsitively Purrfect with an adorable leash or decorated treat.
-Then, arouse the cowgirl in you and shop for authentic western home décor or ritzy jewelry at Country Joe’s.

-End your Ladies Day with a festive dinner at Bravo’s Mexican Grill and enjoy classic margaritas and sizzling south-of-the-border cuisine.
+End your Ladies Day with a delightful dinner at Bravo’s Mexican Grill and enjoy classic margaritas and sizzling south-of-the-border cuisine.
 Or try some mind-blowing barbeque, steaks and ribs at Sonny’s Café.

 For the EVENTurist, Purcell’s annual jamborees never fail to disappoint locals and tourists alike.
 Christmas season brings cheerful folks from all around to enjoy the drive-thru park lighting display, Lights from the Heart, and the Heart of Oklahoma Parade of Lights.
 In mid-September, biking bros and classic car fanatics gather to enjoy the Heartland Classic Car and Bike Show.
 Towards the end of August, the Loose Caboose Festival brings in a vibrant tide of shoppers who coast up and down Main Street hoping to catch a wave of special sales from the local vendors’ sidewalk displays.